sbhavani/ehr-wallet/docs/API.md

 # API Documentation

-Welcome to the API documentation for Health Wallet.
+Welcome to the API documentation for EHR Wallet.

 This documentation provides details on the available API endpoints, request parameters, and response formats.